 Frances B Lloyd

 B.A Hons Psychology.
 Dip C.G.
 Adv.
 Dip.
 Couns.
-MBACP (Snr Accred) UKRC Reg.
+MBACP (Senior Accred) UKRC Reg.
 Ind.
 Counsellor

 Fully accredited by the British Association for Counselling & Psychotherapy at senior level.